irlbunny-archive/MonoNX/README.md

 # Credits

-* Ryujinx Team - For the codebase
+* Ryujinx Team - For the codebase.
-* Cyuubi - For porting all of this to Android
+* Cyuubi - For porting all of this to Android.
-* Dr.Hacknik - Logo Design
+* Dr.Hacknik - Logo Design.

 # Support
 You may join us on our Discord server, [here](https://discord.gg/XnbXNQM).
 You can get help, ask questions or help contribute there.

-The official GBAtemp thread can be found [here](https://gbatemp.net/threads/mononx-an-experimental-nintendo-switch-emulator-for-android.531427/)
+The official GBAtemp thread can be found, [here](https://gbatemp.net/threads/mononx-an-experimental-nintendo-switch-emulator-for-android.531427/)